The Famous "Psychological Safety" Idea

 Organisational Prompt

-What happens in the next sixty seconds will tell you everything about your team’s psychological safety.
-If someone speaks honestly, with something that surprises you, respond with curiosity, not correction.
-Ask a follow-up question.
+The next 60 seconds will tell you where your team actually sits.
+If someone speaks honestly, and says something that surprises you, answer with curiosity rather than correction.
+Ask a follow-up.
 Take a note.
 Before the meeting ends, commit to one specific action based on what you heard.
-That commitment, visible and immediate, is the signal that changes what people believe about whether speaking up is worth the risk.
+That commitment, visible and immediate, is what changes people’s beliefs about whether speaking up is worth it.

 Further Reading

 Amy Edmondson, The Fearless Organization (2018).
-The definitive statement of Edmondson’s research for a practitioner audience.
-The two-by-two matrix of safety and standards is the single most useful diagnostic tool in the book.
+The definitive statement of the research for a practitioner audience.
+The two-by-two of safety and standards is the most useful diagnostic in the book.

 Amy Edmondson, Psychological Safety and Learning Behavior in Work Teams (Administrative Science Quarterly, 1999).
-The foundational research paper.
-Read it for the methodology and the nuance that the popular accounts compress.
+The foundational paper.
+Read it for the methodology and the nuance the popular accounts compress.
 Freely accessible.

 Amy Edmondson, Teaming: How Organizations Learn, Innovate, and Compete in the Knowledge Economy (2012).
-The application of psychological safety research to dynamic team structures.
-Particularly relevant for AI transformation, where team compositions shift as capabilities evolve.
+The research applied to team structures that keep changing shape, which makes it relevant to AI transformation as capabilities evolve.

 Chris Argyris, Teaching Smart People How to Learn (Harvard Business Review, 1991).
-The mechanism beneath Edmondson’s environmental finding.
-Argyris provides the individual psychology; Edmondson provides the environmental condition.
+The mechanism beneath the environmental finding.
+Argyris supplies the individual psychology and Edmondson supplies the condition around it.

 I write about the industry and its approach in general.
 None of the opinions or examples in my articles necessarily relate to present or past employers.
 I draw on conversations with many practitioners and all views are my own.